 Independent Financial Group, LLC has developed a Business Continuity Plan on how we will respond to events that significantly disrupt our business.
 Since the timing and impact of disasters and disruptions are unpredictable, we will have to be flexible in responding to actual events as they occur.
 With that in mind, we are providing you with this information on our business continuity plan.

 Contacting Us.
-If after a significant business disruption, you cannot contact your representative as you usually do at his or her branch office, you should call our firm’s home office at (858) 436-3180 or go to our web site at https://publicifgsd.wpengine.com.
-If you cannot access us through theses means, you should contact our clearing firm.
-Our clearing firm is Pershing, LLC.
-In the event that you are unable to contact either your representative or the firm’s home office due to a significant business interruption, Pershing may be contacted directly to process limited trade-related transactions, cash disbursements, and security transfers.
+If after a significant business disruption, you cannot contact your representative as you usually do at his or her branch office, you should call our firm’s home office at (858) 436-3180 or go to our website at www.ifgsd.com.
+In the event that you are unable to contact either your representative or the firm’s home office due to a significant business interruption, you can contact our clearing firm, Pershing, LLC.
+During a significant business disruption, Pershing may be contacted directly to process limited trade-related transactions, cash disbursements, and security transfers.
 Instructions to Pershing must be in writing and transmitted via facsimile or postal service as follows: Pershing LLC, P.O.
 Box 2065, Jersey City, New Jersey 07303-2065, Fax: (201) 413-5368.
 For additional information about how to request funds and securities when we cannot be contacted due to a significant business interruption, please call (201) 413-3635 for recorded instructions.
 If you cannot access the instructions from the previously noted telephone number, Pershing may be contacted at (213) 624-6100 extension 500 as an alternate telephone number for recorded instructions.

-In addition to our local physical backup, Pershing, LLC, backs up our important records in a geographically separate area.
+Independent Financial Group, LLC implements redundancies by maintaining multiple backup files in different geographical locations as part of our business continuity program.
+Additionally, Pershing, LLC, backs up our important records in a geographically separate area.
 While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within the same business day.
 Your orders and requests for funds and securities could be delayed during this period.

 For More Information.
 If you have questions about our business continuity planning, you can contact us at [email protected].